Luzerne County Council delays vote to remove election board member

-EYEWITNESS NEWS (WBRE/WYOU) — There is a controversy unfolding in Luzerne County involving the running of elections.
-Luzerne County Council postpones plans to vote on the removal of a County Election Board Member.
+WILKES-BARRE, LUZERNE COUNTY (WBRE/WYOU) — There is a controversy unfolding in Luzerne County involving the running of elections.
+Luzerne County Council postponed plans to vote on the removal of a county election board member.

 The name of that board member was blank on county council’s voting agenda Tuesday night, and it turns out the public is going to have to wait a little bit longer to find out what happens next.